 (h) If the application is for prescribed burning of standing vegetation for the purpose of creating or restoring wetlands or for promoting or enhancing habitat for indigenous species of plants or animals, the application must also include a citation to the federal or state law or program requiring or authorizing such conversion or enhancement.
 The application must also include a statement from the appropriate agency responsible for implementing the law or program that open burning is the most practicable alternative for the conversion or enhancement.

-(i) Any other information that the applicant considers relevant or the Department may require;
+(i) Any other information that the applicant considers relevant or DEQ may require;

 (j) For open burning of yard debris:

-(A) A "Hardship Permit Application" completed on a form supplied by the Department; and
+(A) A "Hardship Permit Application" completed on a form supplied by DEQ; and

-(B) Either payment of the appropriate fee pursuant to section (10) of this rule or a "waiver request" completed on a form supplied by the Department.
+(B) Either payment of the appropriate fee pursuant to section (10) or a "waiver request" completed on a form supplied by DEQ.

-(3) Upon receipt of a written application, the Department may approve the application if it is satisfied that:
+(3) Upon receipt of a written application, DEQ may approve the application if it is satisfied that:

 (a) The applicant has demonstrated that all reasonable alternatives have been explored and no practicable alternative method for disposal of the materials exists; and